 Step one: Calibrate the cameras, make sure you have 2 cameras pointing at the same calibration sheet, with the same capturing conditions.

 Step two: calculate the cameras position, the software will figure out where the cameras are in comparison to each other.

 Step three: determine what object you want to recognize.

 When the cameras are calibrated you are able to generate a 3D image.
 The next step is to determine what you want to see.
 As soon as you can identify and locate an object in both images, the software can triangulate it to provide a 3D location.
 The detection of an object has to be implemented by the user; Although a simple example will be provided.

 Unfortunately, due to the corona virus, the students got some major setbacks.
-Firstly, the university, to ensures their health, prohibited them from working in pairs or at the same location.
+Firstly, to ensures their health, the university prohibited them from working in pairs or at the same location.
 Therefore, the production process of the car got delayed.
 Secondly, the competitions got cancelled.
 Despite these setbacks, the team is working hard to minimize the impact of the Lockdown.
 Whatever they can make at home, they do, like the printed circuit boards, software for the different computers on board and more extensive simulations.

 The 3D vision software is available!
 Read more about it on GitHub.

 You can read more about the Formula Electric Belgium on their website.

 Make sure to follow GeT-Cameras on LinkedIn, so that we can keep you up to date about our new products and blogs.